 Fondant potatoes are very decadent (and traditionally cooked in butter and stock).
 So… I got to thinking about what else would make a great fondant?
 Fondant Butternut Squash!
-Rich, moreish and melt in your mouth delicious.
+Gluten-free, vegan, rich, moreish and melt in your mouth delicious.

 Allergy Information – Fondant Butternut Squash